National Advisory Council on the National Health Service Corps

 Agency or Official to Whom Committee Reports

-Management and support services shall be provided by the Bureau of Clinician Recruitment and Services, HRSA.
+Management and support services shall be provided by the Bureau of Health Workforce, HRSA.

 Estimated Annual Operating Costs and Staff Years

-Estimated annual cost for operating the Council, including compensation and travel expenses for members but excluding staff support, is $129,884.
-Estimated annual person-years of staff support required is 0.25 FTE, at an estimated annual cost of $44,179.
+Estimated annual cost for operating the Advisory Council, including compensation and travel expenses for members but excluding staff support, is $108,450.
+Estimated annual person-years of staff support required is 1.20 FTE, at an estimated annual cost of $181,725 in FY 2020.

-HRSA will select a full-time or permanent part-time federal employee to serve as the Designated Federal Officer (DFO) to attend each Council meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
+HRSA will select a full-time or permanent part-time federal employee to serve as the Designated Federal Officer (“DFO”) to attend each Advisory Council meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
+The DFO will approve and call all of the Advisory Council’s meetings, approve all meeting agendas, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the committee reports.

 The DFO will approve and call all of the advisory committee’s meetings, approve all meeting agendas, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the committee reports.